yimokkh/Spotify-Api/README.md

-# Sunset and Sunrise API application
+# Spotify API application

-This repository contains a simple REST API application that provides sunset and sunrise information based on latitude, longitude and date.
+This repository allows you to search for data about artists, tracks and albums.

 ## Table of Contents